danielkellyio/nuxt-scheduled-tasks-example/README.md

 While this works great locally and on some platforms, Netlify doesn't support Nitro's scheduled tasks... yet.

-## The Solution: Netlify Scheduled Functions + API Endpoints
+## The Solution: Netlify Scheduled Functions + Nuxt API Endpoints

 The workaround is surprisingly simple and follows good architectural principles: